Jacob-Barhak/MIST/README.txt

 Deanna Isaman - Who was the spirit behind the great ideas I am pursuing and who taught me my first steps in disease modeling Morton Brown - Who provided guidance and challenged the system to improve and by this shaped important concepts in the system William H. Herman - Who provided expert advice regarding disease modeling and opened opportunities in the disease modeling world
+Aaron Lee Garrett - Who developed Inspyred and was extremely helpful by assisting and consulting me on how to best use this library to enhance population generation capabilities.

 Many thanks to the creators of Python, WxPython, NumPy, and SciPy that publicly released their work.
 Specifically, the code uses examples released by WxPython documentation and demo.
 These examples were extremely helpful in speeding up the development.